 TryMyUI – It offers services of quick usability tests with written feedback.
 Some tasks also include follow-up questions to give deeper insights.

 IntelliZoom – It includes both video and survey-based reviews.
-You may be asked to complete tasks silently or provide voice commentary, depending on the project.
+You may be asked to complete tasks silently or provide verbal commentary, depending on the project.

 5. Join mobile apps that reward opinions on the go